 However, it’s not impossible.
 There are several ways and methods one can invest in pre-IPO shares with a company that intends to go public.

-One of the most common ways is to speak to your broker or find an advisory firm that specializes in pre-IPO shares and capital raisings.
+One of the most common ways is to speak to your stock broker or find an advisory firm that specializes in pre-IPO shares and capital raisings.
 They can give you directions as to how to invest in these shares with a company before it goes public.

 You can also monitor news and alerts about startups or companies that intend to go public.
 You can also inquire about companies that are looking for investment by contacting local bankers and accountants.